 Each of Messrs.
-Dukeman, Elliott, Mooney, Plecki, and Shroyer has an employment agreement that provides for certain severance payments following certain termination events, including a termination following a "change in control" of First Busey.
+Dukeman, Elliott, Plecki, Powers, and Shroyer has an employment agreement that provides for certain severance payments following certain termination events, including a termination following a "change in control" of First Busey.
 Each of Messrs.
-Dukeman, Elliott, Mooney, Plecki, and Shroyer is subject to a confidentiality provision and a one-year noncompetition covenant following the termination of his respective employment.
+Dukeman, Elliott, Plecki, Powers, and Shroyer is subject to a confidentiality provision and a one-year noncompetition covenant following the termination of his respective employment.
 Messrs.
-Elliott and Mooney are also subject to a one-year nonsolicitation covenant of employees and customers following a termination of employment.
-Payments due upon termination will be paid by First Busey in equal biweekly installments for a period of 1 year, or if the termination is pursuant to a change in control, 2 years (3 years for Mr. Dukeman).
+Elliott and Powers are also subject to a one-year nonsolicitation covenant of employees and customers following a termination of employment.
+Payments due upon termination will be paid by First Busey in equal biweekly installments for a period of one year, or two years if the termination is pursuant to a change in control (three years for Mr. Dukeman).